yueyang0115/Contact-Book-IOS-Application/README.md

 Add background music.
 Add a girl in foregraound.
 The girl can move.
 Add houses in background.
-The houses can move as well as the girl.
+The houses can move.
-Use UIView subclass's draw method to draw stars.
+Use UIView subclass's draw method to draw the rocket and the stars.
 The stars can shrink and enlarge.
-Use Graphic Context to draw the rocket, the planet and the road.
+Use Graphic Context to draw the planet and the road.
 (Flip right to see the back of the InformationView, flip left to get back. )